siprix/FlutterPlugin/README.md

 # siprix_voip_sdk

 Siprix VoIP SDK plugin for embedding voice and video communication (based on SIP/RTP protocols) into Flutter applications.
+It contains native SIP client implementations for 5 platforms: Android, iOS, MacOS, Windows, and single unified API for all them.

 Example application contains ready to use SIP VoIP Client.
 It has ability to:
 - Add multiple SIP accounts